piermafrost/GEOCLIM/README.md

 of the simulation.
 For the simulations presented here, all run names are in the form `.90Ma-$config$.$run_type$-$other$`, where:
 * "$config$ is the main GEOCLIM configuration (details of boxes definition and specificities).
-  "-AveOrb" means that climate inputs for that run are averages of all orbital confiurations.
+  "-AveOrb" means that climate inputs for that run are the average of all orbital configurations.
 * "$run-type$" can be "2X.equil" (or simply "equil") for equilibrium spin-up simulations with pCO2 fixed at 2xpre-industrial, "deg.equil" for equilibrium spin-up simulations with free pCO2 (force by degassing), "Laskar" (or "Lsk") for simulations run with
   95Ma-85Ma time-series fo orbital parameters from Laskar (2004).
 * "$other" indicates additional sensitivity tests.

-All details can be found in the last section "Summary of all GEOCLIM simulations". d
+All details can be found in the last section "Summary of all GEOCLIM simulations".

 ### HOW TO REPRODUCE THE SIMULATIONS

 Here are the steps to follow to reproduce the 90Ma simulations presented in Maffre et al. (submitted to GMD)

 0. Make sure the code of GEOCLIM compiles and runs properly

-    FOr this purpose, the bash script `make_test`, generating test-runs, is available on the branch "main" of current Github repository.
+    For this purpose, the bash script `make_test`, generating test-runs, is available on the branch "main" of current GitHub repository.

 1. Gather the needed inputs from the PANGAEA archive

-    * IPSL-CM5A2 netCDF inputs: ...
+    * IPSL-CM5A2 netCDF inputs: the directory`"90Ma_Laugie/` from PANGAEA archive must be put in `INPUT/IPSL/`
-    * DynSoil restarts: ...
+    * DynSoil restarts: all DynSoil restart files (`dynsoil_restart.*.nc`) from PANGAEA archive must be put in `restart/dynsoil/`

     If desired, the COMBINE boundary conditions files can be remade with `preproc/BC/IPSL_90Ma_all.py`